harperh0/work1/README.md

 ### Data Processing

-Utilized the R programming language for meticulous data cleaning and collation.
+Utilised the R programming language for meticulous data cleaning and collation.
 The emphasis was on ensuring data quality and preparing it for downstream analysis.

 ### Web App Buildup